 For 2021, we have guest judges for each quarter again who have also chosen their own themes.
 Plus we have added a new prize!
 The winner and two runners-up receive cash prizes and have their stories published in the flash fiction journal on our website.
-Unfortunately due to cost restraints the professional reading of the story is no longer going to be part of the prize after the March 2022 contest.
+Unfortunately due to cost restraints the professional recording of the story is no longer going to be part of the prize after the March 2022 contest.

 Winner Prize: £200 cash and story published online

 Word limit: 500